 Then rental vacancies dropped to historic lows.
 And still are.

-Demand for rental properties Sydney wide is so great that whenever real estate agents are advertising an "open house" people are showing up in droves.
+Demand for rental properties Sydney wide was so great that whenever real estate agents were advertising an "open house" people were showing up in droves.

 And competing with each other to offer a better price, often higher than the one advertised.
 Just to secure a place to live.